ejbantz/dewwowext/docs/index.md

 ### Features

+ - 0.0.0.4
+   - Profiles can be selected.
+   - Objects can be selected.
+   - Object Permissions are also compared.
+   - Using more Lightning Design System for UI elements.
  - 0.0.0.3
    - Moved icon into the right side of the screen.
    - Added tabs to break up functional parts.